ece-student/Team-16/docs/Meeting Minutes/sep1.md

    * Created New website: [Team#16 Website](https://lois-lee.github.io/Team-16/)

-   * Weekly meetings will take place on Tuesdays 5:00-7:00pm in the ECE lounge in Phillips, Uris library or lab.
+   * Weekly meetings will take place on Tuesdays 7:00pm in the ECE lounge

 ## Team Roles for this week